pngwn/MDsveX/packages/svast/README.md

 The `VoidBlock` node represents a void block.
 Void blocks do not allow branches.

-The `name` field must be present and should be the name of the block.
+The `name` field is be the name of the block.

-The `expression` field must be present and should be an `Expression` node containing the expression value for that block.
+The `expression` field is an `Expression` node containing the expression value for that block.

 For the following input: